How to search for multiple messengers -- a general framework beyond two messengers: Use cases -- Example: a joint gravitational wave -- high-energy neutrino -- short gamma-ray burst event search

 $\langle n_{\nu}(E_{\nu},r_{s},\mathbf{\Omega}_{s})\rangle$ is the detector specific expected number of detected neutrinos from a source with given location and emission energy which scales linearly with $\frac{E_{\nu}}{r_{s}^2}$ and depends on the effective area.
 For a multi-messenger detection with neutrinos the interesting quantity would be

-For clarity, let's demonstrate a specific subhypothesis $H_{s_1=\{GW,GRB,a\},s_2=\{b\}}$ for detected $\alpha$ GWs, $\beta$ GRBs and $\mu$ neutrinos in total.
-As a reminder, that subhypothesis corresponds to signal detections from two sources; from the first one, $s_1$, a GW, a GRB and $a$ neutrinos are detected, and from the second one, $s_2$, only $b$ neutrinos are detected.
+For clarity, let's demonstrate a specific sub-hypothesis $H_{s_1=\{GW,GRB,a\},s_2=\{b\}}$ for detected $\alpha$ GWs, $\beta$ GRBs and $\mu$ neutrinos in total.
+As a reminder, that sub-hypothesis corresponds to signal detections from two sources; from the first one, $s_1$, a GW, a GRB and $a$ neutrinos are detected, and from the second one, $s_2$, only $b$ neutrinos are detected.
 We will denote the probability of occurrence of $d$ Poisson events with an expectation $\lambda$ as $Poi(d,\lambda)=\frac{\lambda^d e^{-\lambda}}{d!}$.
-In this subhypothesis the first source is clearly a multi-messenger source; but the second one can be a multi-messenger source from which the GW or the GRB or both were not detected, or it can be simply a source which only emits neutrinos.
-We consider all of these 4 possible cases. \begin{widetext}
+In this sub-hypothesis the first source is clearly a multi-messenger source; but the second one can be a multi-messenger source from which the GW or the GRB or both were not detected, or it can be simply a source which only emits neutrinos.
+We consider all of these four possible cases. \begin{widetext}

 \end{widetext}